anitakath/dashboard/README.md

 4. Start the development server: npm run dev

-5. Open your browser and go to `http://localhost:3000` to see the application.
+5. Open your browser and go to `http://localhost:3000` to see the application.g

 ## Usage